 Yes, you can put a suppressor on your Ruger 556 rifle!
 As long as it is threaded for 1/2×28 and has an overall length under 16 inches, any standard-length barrel will fit with no problems.

+The AR is a versatile weapon that you can use to hunt, shoot targets and defend your home.
+It’s also a gun with many accessories available on the market that allow you to personalize it for different purposes.
 In this article, we’ve taken a look at some of the best barrels for Ruger AR-556 rifles.
 We hope that you found it informative and helpful in making your decision about what barrel to buy.
 If you have any questions or comments, please feel free to leave them below.